JulioLezamaAmastalli/ubiquitous-goggles/model/README.md

 7. In vertex AI we train the model.

 In general, the decisions for the configuration of the VMs were the default.

+## Conclusion

+We will stick for now with the RF model (and later probably we will experiment with XBoosting) due to the flexibility of the inputs and predictive power.
+However, this exercise has served us to propose ad hoc metrics for our problem; extensions of the models that we could add to any version that we choose; to better select the data that we are going to use; and think about the way the models are going to be used in production, that is, what kind of data are they going to have before a match?

+Also:
++ We discovered the ease of building and deploying models with auto Ml.
++ We explored and compared different ideas of designing our model only to find that we were not very lost.
++ We explore most of our dataset and realize we can exploit the information our api can provide us.
++ Future work is going to be done in the eda, feature engiering, optimal parameter tuning and maybe explore more ambitious model designs.
++ We think our pipeline is ready to be fed with more leagues and teams